MichaelCS04/odin-recipes/README.md

 # odin-recipes
-In this project I will be demonstrating the skills I have learned from odin's course in HTML.
+In this project I will be demonstrating the skills I have learned from odin's crash course in HTML.